airbnb/rheostat/README.md

 ## Initialize

 As of v3.0.0, the `rheostat` project relies on `react-with-styles`.
 If you want to continue using CSS stylesheets and classes, there is a little bit of extra set-up required to get things going.
+As such, you need to use to use `rheostat/initialize` to set up class names on your components.

+    import 'rheostat/initialize';

-As such, you need to use `rheostat/initialize` to set up class names on your components.
-This import should go at the top of your application as you won't be able to import `rheostat` with it.
+For example, the above import should go at the top of your application as you won't be able to import `rheostat` with it.

 ## Props